Allied health – expand your learning during Annual Meeting

 We hope all members will take advantage of the new meeting format and come to Seattle!
 The Allied Health Committee is looking forward to another great meeting, and we hope you will join us in the Emerald City.
-Registration opens in early August – stay tuned to College Insider and the Annual Meeting website for more details.
+Registration is now open – stay tuned to College Insider and the Annual Meeting website for more details.

 Jodi Shroba, MSN, APRN, CPNP

 Division of Allergy, Asthma, and Immunology at Children’s Mercy Kansas City